 The untimely death of a loved one can create a significant financial burden on a family both in the immediate aftermath and in the long term.
 If the decedent suffered serious injuries or illness prior to death, you may have already been faced with high medical bills and the loss of your loved one’s income.

 Wrongful death compensation can pay for these medial bills, and replace your loved one’s lost income.
 You may also be entitled to compensation for the contributions your loved one would have made in the future including monetary contributions and services such as childcare and running the household.
 Certain family members can receive a limited amount of compensation for loss of society and companionship.

 If you have lost a loved one due to someone else’s negligence or intentional misconduct, please call the Madison wrongful death attorneys of Boller & Vaughan at (608) 268-0268 or submit an online questionnaire.
-Your initial consultation with our Wisconsin lawyers is free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+Your initial consultation with our Wisconsin lawyers is free of charge and if we agree to handle your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a personal injury lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.